Retrieve content items

 Smart folders give content editors the power to select a specific set of content items.
 This is achieved by configuring filter conditions, such as “items published in the last 7 days”, “items with the Acme tag”, etc.

-parametrization method to retrieve the content items that match a folder’s filter conditions, and then display or otherwise use them in your channels.
+For smart folders with dynamic content delivery enabled, you can use IContentRetriever with the additionalQueryConfiguration parameter and the InSmartFolder parametrization method to retrieve the content items that match a folder’s filter conditions.
+You can then display or otherwise use the retrieved items in your application.
 This allows content editors to control which items are delivered directly in the Content hub UI, without needing to adjust the code.

-method requires you to specify the smart folder by its ID, GUID or code name identifier.
+The InSmartFolder method requires you to specify the smart folder by its ID, GUID or code name identifier.
 To get the identifier, we recommend using fields with the Smart folder selector UI form component.
 The smart folder selector is supported in the following scenarios:

 You can also find the identifiers of smart folders manually in the Content hub application – expand the menu actions of a folder and select Properties.